 At 94, Maj.
-Fredric Arnold (ret.), Sole Surviving Member of his WWII P-38 Class of 42J Group, is Sculpting A Monumental Bronze Sculpture in Memory of the more than 88,000 WWII US Airman Killed in Action
+Fredric Arnold (ret.), Sole Surviving Member of his WWII P-38 Class of 42-J Group, Finished Sculpting A Monumental Bronze Sculpture in Memory of the more than 88,000 WWII US Airman Killed in Action

 The narrative below describes the overall origins of this sculpture.
 Bear in mind, however, it is comprised of twelve individual figures.
 Each figure has its own story and its own meaning.
 I hope you’ll also take the time to read each of the twelve stories posted under the “Gallery” menu heading.

-As I work to complete this monument, I am 94 years old and the last man standing of my original group.
-I am honor bound to fulfill my oath.
+At 94, I am the last man standing of my original group.
+Completing the sculpture in August, 2016 fulfilled my oath to honor my comrades.
 To my knowledge, I am the only commercial artist to live through combat as a US WWII fighter pilot in the North African theater of operation.
 Turning to my art, the idea of the sculpture grew out of an intense memory of the quiet bravery of my comrades attending a mission briefing as we recommitted to executing the day’s mission, even while flanked by the memory of our fellow pilots killed in recent combat.

 Although the sculpture began as a testament to the twelve pilots in my squadron, the scope of the work has grown.
 Now the twelve individuals figures are dedicated to the memory of the more than 88,000 U.S. aviators who gave their lives during WWII.
 I am honored that three former Chairmen of the Joint Chiefs of Staff and a former Senator have endorsed the deep meaning of my sculpture.

-Arrangements have been made to loan Lest We Forget: The Mission to the National WWII Museum for exhibition on their 6-acre campus.
-In time, we hope it becomes an iconic image linked to WWII aviators just as the famous Iwo Jima sculpture memorializes the sacrifices borne by the Marines.
+Arrangements have been made to loan Lest We Forget: The Mission to the National WWII Museum in New Orleans for exhibition on their 6-acre campus.

 The photo shown below is the original tabletop version of the work.
-The sculpture depicts twelve life-sized fighter pilots during a mission briefing.
+The sculpture depicts twelve fighter pilots during a mission briefing.
 The lighter colored spirits of aviators already killed in action look over the shoulders of those still alive.
 All are destined to die.
 Please view the Gallery pages on this website to see images of the life size figures completed in clay.
-These are being cast in bronze with the help of tax-deductible donations from supporters.

 I invite you to watch the videos on this site to hear about the history and significance of my project.